-hindrance to housing and employment, especially for those who have been incarcerated for long periods of time.
-Thus, ACPD will offer assistance in preparing vital documents (e.g., Social Security Card, original birth certificate, CA ID &/or Driver's License), SSI (needs to start while in custody), and voter registration (if changing address, etc.).
+ACPD will utilize the existing innovative Transition Center and expand services to ensure that youth-and the families they are returning to, where applicable-are connected to resources they are eligible for.
+These resources are not limited to housing, (including, Section 8) and other forms of public assistance (including SNAP, Medi-Cal, etc.).
+Vital documents are often a hindrance to housing and employment, especially for those who have been incarcerated for long periods of time.
+Thus, ACPD will offer assistance in preparing vital documents (e.g., Social Security Card, original birth certificate, CA ID and/or Driver's License), SSI (needs to start while in custody), and voter registration (if changing address, etc.).
 It should be noted that some of these resources can be accessed prior to release, while some (e.g., public assistance) must be accessed after release.
 The Transition Center and its services will remain available to youth (and their families where appropriate) post-release.
-Through the Transition Center, ACPD will develop an MOU with the Department of Social Services to ensure that youth and their families are maximizing their social service benefits.
+Through the Transition Center, ACPD will develop an MOU with the Social Service Agency to ensure that youth and their families are maximizing their social service benefits.

-ACPD re-entry staff will be connected to the Alameda County Probation Department's Transition Center- a collaboration of partners, who stand in alignment with our mission to support and restore communities.
-Alameda County Probation recognizes that engaging in the justice system can be emotionally difficult for those involved.
-As such, we place emphasis on a family-focused and trauma-informed process.
+ACPD re-entry staff will be connected to the Transition Center- a collaboration of partners, who stand in alignment with the mission to support and restore communities.
+ACPD recognizes that engaging in the justice system can be emotionally difficult for those involved.
+As such, emphasis is placed on a family-focused and trauma-informed process.
 The Transition Center empowers youth, families, and their caregivers by removing barriers to success and connecting them to supportive resources and healthy alternatives in the community.
-The Transition Center, with the Probation Department as the lead agency, works in partnership with Alameda County Office of Education, the Center for Healthy Schools and Communities, Oakland Unified School District, Oakland Unite, Alameda County Behavioral Health, and Alameda County Public Health.
+The Transition Center, with ACPD as the lead agency, works in partnership with Alameda County Office of Education, the Center for Healthy Schools and Communities, Oakland Unified School District, Oakland Unite, Alameda County Behavioral Health, and Alameda County Public Health.
 The Transition Center is equipped with two confidential conference rooms furnished with computers, telephones, and current community resources and events.

-Alameda County Probation has committed to addressing all the stabilizing needs of a family and is prepared to provide concrete services such as transportation, food vouchers, relocation supports, clothing, school supplies, and household items.
+ACPD has committed to addressing all the stabilizing needs of a family and is prepared to provide concrete services such as transportation, food vouchers, relocation supports, clothing, school supplies, and household items.
 ACPD also recognizes that the stigma of a criminal record may follow the youth during and after re-entry, and may present a significant barrier to successful reentry.
 Thus, ACPD commits to training re-entry staff in the procedures required to seal records according to Welfare and Institution Code 781.
-Re-entry staff will relay such information to the youth and their families during and throughout Phase 3 while the youth prepare to transition back to the community.
+Reentry staff will relay such information to the youth and their families during and throughout Phase 3 while the youth prepares to transition back to the community.